Tim-Cao/work-with-script/README.md

 ## Configuration

-1. Run the following command at the root directory of local repository
+1. Run the following command at the root directory of local repository, it will generate a `credentials-ext.properties`

 		python3 initialization.py